There’s no place like home? Some practical considerations for employers overseeing a return to the workplace

 - The Personal Protective Equipment at Work Regulations 1992, which set out rules about the provision of PPE.

 (The House of Commons Briefing Paper published in mid-May also made reference to The Control of Substances Hazardous to Health Regulations 2002, which concern the spread of hazardous substances, including bacteria and viruses, within the workplace.
-However, and whilst Covid is a biological agent for the purposes of the Regulation, the ACoP that its behind it expressly disapplies coughs, colds, viruses as they are not risks borne out of the workplace or workplace activities).
+However, and whilst COVID is a biological agent for the purposes of the Regulation, the ACoP that sits behind it expressly disapplies coughs, colds, viruses as they are not risks borne out of the workplace or workplace activities).

 In reality, it will be unlikely that an employer will be able to prevent exposure to COVID-19 and so, instead, it will need to control exposure.
 The Regulations set out a hierarchy of measures that can be taken to control exposure to hazardous substances, including: